HEP-PBSP/colibri/colibri/doc/sphinx/source/tutorials/closure_tests/model-cl-test.rst

 Step 1: runcard
 ---------------

-You can adapt the runcard presented to run a :ref:`lh-closure-test` so that it includes the following:
+You can adapt the runcard presented :ref:`here <lh-closure-test>` to run a closure test so that it includes the following:

 .. code-block:: bash